You are here

 The buying and selling of securities is controlled by the Securities Laws.
 Many of these laws are administered by the United States Securities and Exchange Commission (SEC).

-A “10b-5 Claim” is a claim brought under a federal statute, Section 10(b) of the Securities Exchange Act of 1934, which in essence prohibits acts of deception in connection with the purchase or sale of a security and in violation of rules and regulations that the SEC has the duty and power to issue.
+A “10b-5 Claim” is a claim brought under a federal statute, Section 10(b) of the Securities Exchange Act of 1934, which prohibits acts of deception in connection with the purchase or sale of a security and in violation of rules and regulations that the SEC has the duty and power to issue.
 A corresponding SEC Rule, Rule 10b-5, prohibits the misrepresentation of material facts and the omission of material facts in connection with the purchase or sale of securities.
 A person or business entity who violates the securities laws, including Rule 10b-5, may be liable for damages caused by the violation.

 [A misrepresentation is a statement of material fact that is false or misleading when it is made.
-[A statement may be misleading even if it is literally true if the context where the statement was made caused the listener or reader to remain unaware of the actual state of affairs.]]
+[A statement may be misleading even if it is literally true if the context in which the statement was made caused the listener or reader to remain unaware of the actual state of affairs.]]

 [A broker buys and sells securities for clients, usually for a commission.
 A broker can also be a dealer.]

 [A dealer buys securities and resells them to clients.
-A dealer can also be a broker.]
+A dealer also can be a broker.]

-[A controlling person is [an individual who] [a company that] possesses the power to direct the management or policies of a business enterprise or of another person involved in the management or policy-making of the enterprise.
+[A controlling person is [an individual who] [a company that] possesses the power to direct the management or policies of a business enterprise or of another person involved in the management or policymaking of the enterprise.
 A broker or a dealer may be a controlling person.]

 An instrumentality of interstate commerce includes the postal mails, e-mails, telephone, telegraph, telefax, interstate highway system, Internet and similar methods of communication and travel from one state to another within the United States.